Nothing is certain except for death and taxes — and going through at least one ERP implementation!

 Clean up your data

 All or most of your historic data will be migrated to the new system.
 How clean are your customer, vendor and product lists?

 Try to clean up your current system to avoid transferring any duplicate or outdated data to the new system.
 Identify standard naming conventions and abbreviations, such as spelling out “Company” versus entering “Co.”

 Remember, the idea is to IMPROVE process via automation.
 If you move bad process to a shiny new system, you won’t reap the expected benefits.

 Once you know how much of the historic data will be used, you’ll need reports from the old system that show the associated dollar amounts.
 After the data is migrated, you’ll run the same reports in the new system to make sure they match and reconcile any differences.

-This is YOUR system – so own it!
-Make sure you have a say in how it’s configured so you can do your absolute best during the implementation and stand out as a valued team player and, at some point, help out with an ERP upgrade.
+This is YOUR system — so own it!
+Make sure you have a say in how it’s configured so you can do your absolute best during the implementation, stand out as a valued team player and, at some point, help out with an ERP upgrade.